Wallis and Futuna Weather in August

 5 Tips for Visiting Wallis and Futuna in August

 - For snorkelling and lagoon activities, mornings or calm tidal conditions usually offer the best visibility before tradewinds create choppier waters.
+On Futuna, also aim for high incoming tide for your safety.

-- High UV levels persist even in the drier season use high-factor, reef-safe sunscreen and reapply regularly when outdoors.
+- High UV levels persist even in the drier season.
+Use high-factor, reef-safe sunscreen and reapply regularly when outdoors.

 - Mosquitoes can still be present despite drier weather, so packing insect repellent helps ensure comfortable outdoor activities.